Blog Layout

 1. Slow Drains: Water drains slower than usual.

-2. Foul Odors: Bad smells coming from your drains or grease trap.
+2. Foul Odors: Bad smells coming from your drains, grease trap, or sewer pipes.

 3. Overflowing Trap: Visible grease or solids at the top of the trap.